jtyard/QFT2022/Okounkov.md

 Degree of a line bundle on $E^n$ is not a number but a symmetric integer matrix in $Sym^2 \mathbb{Z}^n$.

 On Thursday he will talk about Kahler varieties.
 There are 2 kinds of hyperplane arrangements exchanged by mirror symmetry.
-THe poles in (??) regarding hyperplane arrangements turns out to be where the some line bundle is trivial.
+The poles in (??) regarding hyperplane arrangements turns out to be where some other line bundle is trivial.

 Ben: Connections between elliptic and quantum cohomology?